Murder of Garnett Spears: Lacey Spears

-Lacey Spears was born and raised in Decatur, Alabama.
+Lacey Spears, who was later diagnosed with Munchausen syndrome by proxy, was born and raised in Decatur, Alabama.
 Lonely as a single mother and desperate for attention, Lacey constantly posted on social media about her son's health struggles, even going so far as to start a blog devoted to chronicling her search for a cure for whatever illnesses plagued him.
 Telling friends she wanted to leave Alabama, Lacey moved with Garnett to Florida to live with her maternal grandmother, Peggy.

 Eventually, she moved with her son to the town of Chestnut Ridge, New York, 14 months prior to Garnett's death.
 In New York, Lacey and Garnett lived in a community called The Fellowship for elderly and disabled people.
 In explaining her son's paternity, she created a fictional character, police officer Blake, who died in a car accident, to be Garnett's father.
 She lied to Garnett's biological father, Chris Hill, that Garnett was not his son and threatened him to keep distance from her and Garnett.